Kamaal Williams

-Kamaal Williams (born Henry Gilbert Williams,14 December 1989) is a British musician and record producer.
+Kamaal Williams (born Henry Gilbert Williams, 14 December 1989) is a British musician and record producer.

 He began his career producing house and broken beat music as Henry Wu, but rose to prominence with drummer Yussef Dayes as Yussef Kamaal, releasing their only album Black Focus (2016).
 Williams has since released three solo albums under his record label Black Focus, including The Return (2018), Wu Hen (2020), and Stings (2023).

 Williams' musical style relies on improvisation, including live performances, and he creates music under his own genre of jazz, hip-hop, R&B and EDM which he dubs "Wu Funk".
+In 2024, he was accused of sexual assault by multiple women.

 Life and career

 Early life and career beginnings

 My life is the biggest inspiration.